fission/environments/bun/README.md

-# Fission: NodeJS Environment
+# Fission: Bun Environment

-This is the NodeJS environment for Fission.
+This is the Bun environment for Fission.

-It's a Docker image containing a NodeJS runtime, along with a dynamic loader.
+It's a Docker image containing a Bun runtime, along with a dynamic loader.
 A few common dependencies are included in the package.json file.

 Looking for ready-to-run examples?
-See the [NodeJS examples directory](../../examples/nodejs).
+See the [Bun examples directory](../../examples/bun).

 ## Customizing this image